Pattern 100 Zlotych 1979 MW "Lynx". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1979 "Lynx" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 2577 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 4,900.
-Bidding took place December 12, 2020.
+The record price belongs to the lot 392423 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 1,150.
+Bidding took place May 16, 2024.

 Сondition